sigp/lighthouse/README.md

 The [Lighthouse Book](lighthouse-book.sigmaprime.io/) contains information for testnet users and developers.

-Code documentation is generated via `cargo doc` and is hosted at [lighthouse-docs.sigmaprime.io](http://lighthouse-docs.sigmaprime.io/).
+Code documentation is generated via `cargo doc` and hosted at [lighthouse-docs.sigmaprime.io](http://lighthouse-docs.sigmaprime.io/).

 If you'd like some background on Sigma Prime, please see the [Lighthouse Update